-In the six years I've been married to Scott, his ex-wife has popped into our lives myriad times, disrupting our harmony.
+In the six years I've been married to Scott, his ex-wife has popped into our lives myriad times, each time disrupting our harmony.
 She's called Scott on his cell phone, wanting to get together with him alone.
 She's "dropped by" our house when I wasn't home.
-She's often found a way of doing or saying something cruel about mebut always in the nicest tone.
+She's often found a way of doing or saying something cruel about me—but always in the nicest tone.

 I tried being polite and kind to her, but she didn't seem interested in treating me the same way.
 When she made rude statements about my marriage, I finally let her know her comments were inappropriate.
 She responded by telling me she'd be praying about my attitude problems.

-There's the old adage that says when you marry, you also marry your spouse's family.
-The reality is, if your spouse was married before, suddenly you have to deal with a history, children, and mail that arrives addressed to a spouse's ex.
+There's the old adage that says when you marry a man you also marry his family.
+The reality is that if your spouse was married before, suddenly you have to deal with a history, children, and mail that arrives addressed to a spouse's ex.
 Remarriage introduces unique challenges and unexpected jealousies, comparisons, and insecurities that often can drive a couple apart.

 That's why it's especially important to remain united with your spouse against the outside disruptions of an ex.
 If you're struggling with the "ex factor," here are four strategies to keep your marriage strong.

-1. PRAY FOR THE EX-SPOUSE.
-Often when my husband's ex made some snarky comment, I wanted to pray as David did in Psalms: "Strike all my enemies on the jaw; break the teeth of the wicked" (3:7, NLT).
+1. Pray for the ex-spouse.
+Often when my husband's ex made some snarky comment, I wanted to pray as David did in Psalms: "Strike all my enemies on the jaw; break the teeth of the wicked" (Psalm 3:7).
 Unfortunately, that's not the smartest choice.
 Asking God to rain down tar and feathers may feel good at first, but it isn't the most appropriate course of action.